Delta-Robotics-Inc/ThermoFlex-Python-API/README.md

+# Thermoflex API

-greater#### System Requirements
+#### System Requirements

 - Python 3.12 or greater
 - Pyserial 3.5 or greater

-## Introduction
+### Introduction

-###### The Thermoflex muscle is a current activated artificial muscle that is designed to have a low profile usage and simple activation and deactivation sequence.
+The Thermoflex muscle is a current activated artificial muscle that is designed to have a low profile usage and simple activation and deactivation sequence.
 The purpose of this library is 2-fold; to become the working backend of the Delta hardware application and to allow for open-source development of the Nitinol muscle.

-## Download and Installation
+### Download and Installation

 To install our software, you can use the pip and package methods